coderms1/ec-py/README.md

 This repo is mainly for:

--Practicing beginner-level Python
+- Practicing beginner-level Python
--Tracking progress as the class learns new concepts -Keeping all early-college Python exercises in one place
+- Tracking progress as the class learns new concepts
+- Keeping all early-college Python exercises in one place

 #### 📝 Notes